-Felony charges are obviously more serious than misdemeanor charges, which is why it's so crucial to secure the services of a Virginia reckless driving lawyer with a strong track record of success.
-The penalties associated with a Class 6 felony conviction may include a prison sentence ranging from one to 20 years, as well as one to three years of driving suspensions, fines, probation and more.
+Felony charges are more serious than misdemeanor charges, which is why it is crucial to secure the services of a Virginia reckless driving lawyer with a strong track record of success.
+The penalties associated with a Class 6 felony conviction may include a prison sentence ranging from one to twenty years as well as one to three years of driving suspensions, exorbitant fines, probation, and more.

 Aside from speeding 20 mph over the legal limit, you could be charged with reckless driving in Virginia for one of the following:

-- Passing a school bus that is stopped to pick up or drop off children (code § 46.2-859)
+- Passing a school bus that is stopped to pick up or drop off children (code Section 46.2-859)

-- Driving an overloaded vehicle that interferes with visibility and/or driving control (state code § 46.2-855)
+- Driving an overloaded vehicle that interferes with visibility and/or driving control (code Section 46.2-855)

 Experienced Virginia reckless driving attorneys are familiar with the many causes, and are capable of creating a defense custom-tailored to each.

 You should not allow for a reckless driving charge to have serious long-term consequences on your life.
 With the help of an experienced Virginia reckless driving lawyer, you can fight your charge and strive for a satisfactory case resolution.

 Virginia reckless driving lawyers will examine both your case and prior reckless driving cases to build a strong defense aimed at helping you receive a favorable outcome in court.
 They will be able to give you detailed and informed suggestions about your case, including how enrolling in a driver improvement course will benefit your case.